frank-engel-usgs/VMTProjectShipTrackGUI/README.md

 The Velocity Mapping Toolbox: Project ShipTrack Mod

 A Matlab-based program for visualization and analysis of moving boat ADCP data.
 This is a modified version of the full VMT v4.09 that enables processing of TRDI ADCP data without GPS.
-See the full instructions and caveats in the file [https://github.com/frank-engel-usgs/VMTProjectShipTrackGUI/blob/master/VMT%20Project%20ShipTracks%20Instructions.pdf](VMT Project ShipTracks Instructions).
+See the full instructions and caveats in the file [VMT Project ShipTracks Instructions](https://github.com/frank-engel-usgs/VMTProjectShipTrackGUI/blob/master/VMT%20Project%20ShipTracks%20Instructions.pdf).
 Absolutely *no support* is given.
 This is a custom one-off tool I made for a specific project.
 It has been shared with other people, with some sucess, but I unfortunately cannot support bug or feature requests for this modification at this time.

 Notes
 -----